flyconnectome/fancr/README.md

 have a linked Google account that will be authorised (see below) for access to FANC online resources.

-Broadly speaking the *fanc* package is a thin wrapper over the [fafbseg](https://github.com/natverse/fafbseg) package setting up necessary default paths etc.
+Broadly speaking the **fancr** package is a thin wrapper over the [fafbseg](https://github.com/natverse/fafbseg) package setting up necessary default paths etc.

 ## Installation

-You can install the development version of fanc from github:
+You can install the development version of fancr from github:

 ```r
 install.packages(natmanager)